 STATESBORO, GA (WTOC) –

-Back in January 2006, Statesboro Police arrested Connie Brower and her husband after an intense 24-hour period where they held hostages and claimed to have a bomb and threatened to detonate it on the Monday of the Martin Luther King Jr holiday.
+Back in January 2006, Statesboro Police arrested Connie Brower and her husband, Robert Eugene Brower, after an intense 24-hour period where the couple held hostages and claimed to have a bomb and threatened to detonate it on the Monday of the Martin Luther King Jr holiday.

-In an exclusive interview, Connie’s sister told WTOC they have lived through the aftermath ever since.
-Mary-Ann Yalanis still remembers the shock of seeing her sister and brother-in-law on national news during the standoff.
-“Our mother had died the year before.
-My family all agreed it was a good thing she wasn’t here to see this,” she recalled.
-She described her brother-in-law, Robbie Brower, as an angry man, angry with his former defense attorney Mike Hostilo and others.
-She said Connie went to Hostilo’s law office that day with her husband to keep him from getting himself killed.
+In an exclusive interview, Mary-Ann Yalanis, Connie’s sister, told WTOC they have lived through the aftermath ever since.
+Yalanis still remembers the shock of seeing her sister and brother-in-law on national news during the standoff.
+She added: “Our mother had died the year before.
+My family all agreed it was a good thing she wasn’t here to see this.”
+She described her brother-in-law, Robert Eugene Brower (also known as Robbie), as an angry man who held grudges against former defense attorney Mike Hostilo and several other people.
+Yalanis said that Connie went to Hostilo’s law office that day with Robbie to keep him from getting killed.

-“She did not want to stay in the hotel room and watch TV and see her husband get killed,” she noted.
-After the couple surrendered Hostilo and themselves, they faced trial.
+“She did not want to stay in the hotel room and watch TV and see her husband get killed,” Yalanis noted.
+After the Connie and Robbie surrendered Hostilo, the couple faced trial.
 Robbie now serves an 85-year sentence and Connie, 65 years.
 Yalanis relocated to Statesboro from Connecticut to visit her sister in prison as often as possible.
 She doesn’t make excuses for Connie’s part in the crime, but neither does Connie.

 “OW!!!
 I’m bleeding.
 WOW!
 I am sitting here in my cell, looking at the blood coming from my finger that I cut with a piece of paper—-a paper cut.
 IMAGINE that, I’m a prisoner …and I BLEED!
 I remember when I was in the free world…I thought everyone behind bars was SUPPOSED to be there.
 That they are just an anonymous body.
 That they didn’t deserve anything because they were really bad and that they didn’t matter….’Good, they are off the streets.’
 I mean, they ARE criminals, right?!
 They don’t hurt, they don’t have feelings, and I never thought of them bleeding!